 Descriptions of the common types of treatments are listed below.
 Your care plan also includes treatment for symptoms and side effects, an important part of cancer care.

 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
 These types of talks are called “shared decision making.”
 Shared decision making is when you and your doctors work together to choose treatments that fit the goals of your care.
 Shared decision making is particularly important for laryngeal and hypopharyngeal cancer because there are different treatment options.
 Learn more about making treatment decisions.

 Preserving the larynx

 The first goal of treatment for nearly all patients, especially those with early-stage (T1 or T2) laryngeal cancer, is to preserve the function of the larynx.
 In these cases, surgery or radiation therapy may be used to cure the cancer and preserve the function of the larynx.

 For most people with a T3 laryngeal tumor and some people with a T4 laryngeal tumor, combined chemotherapy and radiation therapy can preserve the larynx with good function.
 For very large laryngeal tumors, total laryngectomy may be the better treatment option.

 For more information on the stages of laryngeal cancer, see Stages and Grades.

-Talk to your doctor about testing how well your voice works and how well you can swallow before deciding on a treatment plan.
+Before deciding on a treatment plan, talk with your doctor about testing how well your voice works and how well you can swallow.

 This information is based on ASCO recommendations for larynx preservation in the treatment of laryngeal cancer.
 Please note that this link takes you to another ASCO website.